biscuitboy/AQWA/README.md

 Make sure your Internet/Proxy/Firewall settings allow you to access the APIs.
 If you are always redirected to `404` page, then you have to look into your Internet/Proxy/Firewall settings.

+*Note:* The project is published at https://biscuitboy.github.io/aqwa/.
+Note that it is not fully functional since API tokens have not been made available.